-A native Californian, I was born in eastern San Diego County, though I have lived in various countries since 1991–Turkey, Kuwait, Singapore, Saudi Arabia, India, and the United Kingdom.
-Currently, I live amongst the redwoods in California’s Santa Cruz mountains with my husband, Michael Citrino teacher, artist, gardener, and blues harmonica player.
+A native Californian, I was born in eastern San Diego County, though I’ve lived in various countries since 1991–Turkey, Kuwait, Singapore, Saudi Arabia, India, and the United Kingdom.
+Currently, I live near apple orchards and vineyards in Sonoma County with my husband, Michael Citrino, teacher, artist, gardener, and blues harmonica player.

-Together with Michael Citrino and also Richard and Catherine Frazier I’ve done volunteer work in teacher training for teachers at the Tibetan Children’s Village schools in India, as well as teachers in Ladakh, India.
+Together with Michael Citrino and Richard and Catherine Frazier, I’ve done volunteer work in teacher training for teachers at the Tibetan Children’s Village schools in India, as well as teachers in Ladakh, India.
 You can learn more about this work at this site Partners in Education

 I received my MA from the Bread Loaf School of English in Vermont, and have studied poetry with Carol Oles and Nicholas Samaras.I ‘ve participated in various writing workshops and creativity conferences including the Bard Institute for Writing and Thinking, Flight of the Mind with Lucille Clifton and Toi Derricotte, the Kenyon Review Writer’s Workshop with Linda Gregerson, additionally, workshops with Maria Mazziotti Gillan, Magdalena Montagne, and Georgia Heard and Rebecca Kai Dotlich, as well as a class on poetry as spiritual practice with Peggy Rosenthal.
 My chapter, “E-mail Publication Projects,” appears in Chris Weber’s book, Publishing With Students, published by Heinemann.

 Contact me at: annacitrino at gmail dot com

 In this short film, The Writing Life, made by Adrian Juric, I speak more about the value of writing and my work and purpose as a writer.